 Supervisors are encouraged to be sensitive to the importance of religious holidays to employees.
 Every effort should be made to allow employees to observe religious holidays.
-This may be done by allowing employees to substitute a "traditional" holiday for a religious holiday, or by using personal leave, compensatory time, annual leave, or leave without pay.
+This may be done by allowing employees to substitute a "traditional" holiday for a religious holiday, or by using personal leave, annual leave, or leave without pay.

 Holidays are considered to extend over a 24-hour period beginning at midnight.
 Holiday pay will be provided for all hours worked during that period.

 To be paid for a holiday, the employee must be in pay status the last scheduled day of work prior to the holiday and the first scheduled day of work after the holiday.
 Employees will not be eligible for holiday pay during the payment of terminal leave.